Hack-a-Day/hackaday_style_guide/readme.md

 * If the post is written describing actions that occurred in the past, it's reasonable that they should be written up in the past tense.

-* Sometimes, people like to tell a narrative in the present tense.
+* Sometimes, writers like to tell a narrative in the present tense.
 If you try to do this, stay consistent.

 ## Genders

-* There is no singular gender-neutral pronoun in English that refers to people.
+* There is no singular, gender-neutral pronoun in English that refers to people.
 This sucks.
     * If you can find out the hacker's preferred gender, don't be afraid to use it.
     * "He or she" is acceptable, but sounds stilted.
     * Using the hacker's name can help: "[Pat] flashed the firmware".
     * If you're really stumped, you can re-construct the sentence in the passive voice.
 "The firmware was flashed."
 It's not as nice as the active version, but it's probably the lesser of two evils.
     * "They" is plural.
 (Anyone want to talk about this?
 I'd be stoked to change my mind.
 It would be handy, because the hacker's gender is often irrelevant, and it's just a hassle.)

-* If there's any question, go with the gender that the hacker identifies him or herself as.
-They get to choose, not you.
+* Go with the gender that the hacker identifies him or herself as.
+He or she gets to choose, not you.

 ## Punctuation, and its (Ab)uses

 * Commas come in the sentence where you would take a breath or pause for a beat.

-    * They separate independent clauses: "She's smart, and she wields a mean soldering iron."
+    * Commas separate independent clauses: "She's smart, and she wields a mean soldering iron."

-    * They separate list elements: "butter, flour, and milk"  Hackaday style is to use the [serial comma](https://en.wikipedia.org/wiki/Serial_comma) -- the one just before the "and" -- in lists.
+    * Commas separate list elements: "butter, flour, and milk".
+    * Hackaday style is to use the [serial comma](https://en.wikipedia.org/wiki/Serial_comma) -- the one just before the "and" -- in lists.
+The best justification I've ever seen for this is the sentence "I love my parents, Lady Gaga and Humpty Dumpty".

-    * They offset parenthetical elements in a sentence: "[john doe], who we've featured before, is an anonymous hacker."
+    * Commas offset parenthetical elements in a sentence: "[john doe], who we've featured before, is an anonymous hacker."

 * The hyphen (single dash) makes a single unit out of two or more words, when the compound word modifies another and it's needed for clarity.
 It's like parentheses in math, but for language.
     * "his awesome 3D-printing skills".
 "3D-printing" modifies skills, but it's two words, and you could be confused if he had awesome, 3D, (printing skills).
 A "flat-bed truck" is not a flat (bed truck).